GlobalNexusoftechnology/crystal-prime-ui/src/services/apis/clients/community-client/TICKET_COMMENTS_API.md

 # Ticket Comments API

-This document describes the Ticket Comments API implementation for the Satkar frontend application.
+This document describes the Ticket Comments API implementation for the Crystal Prime frontend application.

 ## Overview